 Geologic Permit Hearing Raises Coastal Hazard Issues

-Landowner Bill Lund proposes to build a house and two duplexes on a parcel west of Spring St., on a visible landslide-prone bluff.
+Landowner Bill Lund proposes to build a house and two duplexes on a parcel west of Spring St., on a visibly landslide-prone bluff.
 Development here poses a number of issues, from loss of views, to the future of a county right-of-way that crosses the property and possible loss of public access, to the possibility that the construction activity might destabilize Spring St. itself or properties on the east side of the road.